What is NOMR?

 Currently over 1800 students from across campus use the NOMR app each year as part of their Intro Physics lab course.

-Apply to work with us here
+Apply to work with us here ►Media

-A video demonstrating the NOMR simulation space
+A video of demonstrating the NOMR simulation space.